June 26, 2022

 But lately, I’ve been reading a couple of books that have caused me to question the amount of trust I place in both alternative, natural or modern, allopathic medicine, namely: Pharmakeia: A Hidden Assassin by Ana Mendez Ferrell and Dead Doctors Don’t Lie by Dr. Joel Wallach.

 If you stick with me here, I’ll do my best to explain.
 See, our bodies are amazing, intelligent organisms.
 The body was made by an all-knowing Creator to be strong and to be able to resist bacteria, parasites, infections, and disruptions of many sorts.
-Yet, we continuously hear statements such as: “when you age, your bones decay and become laden with osteoporosis,” “menopause is accompanied by depression and severe hormonal imbalances,” “men lose their drive and strength dramatically with age,” “these eighteen things are going to give you cancer,” “watch out, flu season is coming!” or “you’d be stupid not to be taking this particular supplement, superfood, or medication.”
+Yet, we continuously hear statements such as: “when you age, your bones decay and become laden with osteoporosis,” “menopause is accompanied by depression and severe hormonal imbalances,” “men lose their libido and strength dramatically with age,” “these eighteen things are going to give you cancer,” “watch out, flu season is coming!” or “you’d be stupid not to be taking this particular supplement, superfood, or medication.”
 These popular thoughts, as well as many hundreds of other statements, along with the fear and hypochondriac symptoms often created by “Dr. Googling” ourselves, can condition our minds to make us prone to that which we fear could happen to us.
 Bruce Lipton describes this phenomenon quite beautifully in his book The Biology of Belief.

 So the first problem is that we tend to constantly think something must be going wrong with our bodies.
 The second problem is that when something does go wrong (often as a result of our infatuation with the first problem), we don’t tend to turn to the original Mechanic who designed our engines, but rather to modern health and medicine.
 Consulting God should be our first and most natural reaction to ailments, but instead of saying “Consult God!” we are told to, “Consult your physician!”.
 Just think about it: when you get a sore throat, or you feel as though you’re coming down with something, or you hear about a friend who has cancer, what’s the first thing you do: pray…or ponder what doctor or biohack or supplement or medication could help that person?